FabricTOC/FabricTOC/docs/Guide/KeyConcepts/Peers/Peers.md

 ## Peers and organizations

-Now that you understand peers and their relationship to ledgers, smart contracts and channels, let see how multiple organizations come together to form a blockchain network.
+Now that you understand peers and their relationship to ledgers, smart contracts and channels, you'll be able to see how multiple organizations come together to form a blockchain network.

-As you've probably heard, blockchain is a decentralized network -- it is not owned by one organization, but many.
-Peers are central to how a this kind of distributed network is built -- because different peers are owned by different organizations, and by connecting the peers together via channels, the different organizations are connected.
+As you may know, a blockchain is a *decentralized network*.
+This means that it is not owned by any one organization, but many -- and without these organizations, there cannot be a blockchain network.
+Peers are central to how this kind of distributed network is built.
+It's because different peers are owned by different organizations, and then connect together using channels, that the network is formed and managed.

 | ![Peer8](./Peers.diagram.8.png) |
 | :---: |
 | Peers in a blockchain network with multiple organizations.
 The blockchain network is built up from the peers owned and contributed by the different organizations.
 In this example, we see 4 organizations who contribute 8 peers to form a network.
 The channel C connects 5 of these peers in the network N -- P1, P3, P5, P7 and P8.
 The other peers have not joined this channel.
 Applications from a particular organization usually connect to the peers owned by that application.
 Again, for simplicity, an orderer node is not shown in this diagram.|

+It's really important that you can see what's happening in the formation of a blockchain network. **The network is both formed and managed by the multiple organizations who contribute peers.**  Multiple organizations are coming together the grow the network by donating resources to it.
+Therefore, the network does not exist in any meaningful sense unless and until organizations contribute resources.
+You can see that there are no centralized resources -- in the [example above](#Peer8), the network, N, would not exist if Org1-Org4 did not contribute their peers.  **Moreover, the network does not depend on any individual organization -- it will continue to exist as long as one organization remains**, no matter which other organizations may come and go.
+This is at the heart of what it means to be a decentralized network.

+### An internet analogy

+If you know a little (or a lot!) about how the internet is structured from routers, then you can compare how a Hyperledger Fabric blockchain is formed from peer nodes.
+In the internet, anyone can add a router, thereby making the network bigger.
+An organization who contributes a router to the network, forms the network, and retains management over it for the benefit of all.
+The same thing is happening in a blockchain network - organizations add their peers to the network, thus increasing its size, while at the same time retaining ownership of it.

+Moreover, to extend the analogy, existing internet routers need to start routing IP packets to a newly added router.
+What's happening here is that the administrators of existing routers are acknowledging that the newly added router can handle internet traffic, and that they will likewise accept packets from it.
+In the same way, a Hyperledger Fabric network has a network channel policy which defines which organizations can add peers which send and receive ledger updates - the traffic in a blockchain network.
+It's a little nicer in Hyperledger Fabric though -- as there is a policy which defines which organizations are allowed to contribute peers (and orderers) to a network -- it does not require administrator intervention on a peer by peer basis.

+Analogies are never perfect of course -- the key point is decentralization -- multiple organizations come together to contribute resources, and agree between themselves how the network in managed.
+The is not one organization that owns or controls the network, and even though this makes it a little more difficult to understand and manage, there are significant benefits in terms of resilience from a technical and business perspective.

 ### Review to this point

 ### Following material to be incorporated

+## Peers and channel policy

+## Peers and orderers

+Short section discussing for peers.
+Not main section.

+Role of orderer as it relates to peers - to capture proposed updates (from app, not peers), and to distribute to back to ALL peers.
+Emphasize how peers, orderers work together.

+Difference between peers and orderers.
+Do not hold ledger.
+Purely technical role.
+Connected to all channels (don't major on this - that's for orderer topic).
+Brief mention of ordering org(s) - again, this is for orderer topic.

 ## Logical Network